Menu Close

 Looking for inspiration to create compelling and effective wellness content?
 When it comes to interesting healthcare content, these six articles nailed it.
 They grabbed our attention, taught us something and made it easy to take action toward a healthier lifestyle.

 Any advice for helping kids get excited about reading is a good read for adults, too!
-The author, a mother-of-two, local Nashvillian — home of Vanderbilt University Medical Center — reminds us how special reading to a child can be, and provides ideas for creating a home library and making books a part of your family’s holiday tradition.
+The author, a mother and local Nashvillian (home of Vanderbilt University Medical Center) reminds us how special reading to a child can be.
+She provides ideas for creating a home library and making books a part of your family’s holiday tradition.

 Takeaway Tip: Taking a human approach to education can strengthen your audience engagement, as can showing your readers that you understand their daily lives and concerns.